Blue-green: Turquoise

 The color turquoise is that of the semi-precious stone turquoise, which is a light tone of blue-green.

 Its first recorded use as a color name in English is from 1573.

 Green-blue

 Green-blue is a Crayola crayon color from 1958 to 1990.

 Bondi blue

 Bondi blue belongs to the cyan family of blues.
 It is very similar to the Crayola crayon color "blue-green".

-Apple, Inc. christened the color of the back of the original iMac computer "Bondi blue" when it was introduced in 1998.
-It is said to be named for the color of the water at Bondi Beach, in Sydney, Australia.
+Apple, Inc. designated the name "Bondi Blue" to the color of the original iMac's back cover when it was introduced in 1998.
+It is said to be named for the color of the water at Bondi Beach in Sydney, Australia.

 Blue green (Munsell)

 One definition of the color is in the Munsell color system (Munsell 5BG) although there is widespread acceptance and knowledge of the color from the so-called blue-green algae which have been recognised and described since the 18th century and probably before that.